 Finding The Right Property

-A few things to consider before purchasing a vacation rental property in Ohio and Southern California or the surrounding areas:
+A few things to consider before purchasing a vacation rental property in Ohio and California or the surrounding areas:

 - Location – Is the property in a nice neighborhood?
 What attractions are nearby?
 Are there any shops or restaurants within walking distance?
 Determine the type of rental property you want to offer, and choose its location accordingly.